Suzanne’s Mirror – Reflections on a Homeless Muse

-As they say, there are things in life for which you have to “develop a taste”.
-I never developed a taste for Argyle sweaters, good Scotch, foie gras or much post-modernist art, and I nearly missed out on Leonard Cohen.
+Certain things in life seem to require “developing a taste.”
+I never developed a taste for Argyle sweaters, good Scotch, foie gras, or post-modernist art, and I nearly missed out on Leonard Cohen.

-Cohen was a poet first and a songwriter second.
-Initially Suzanne was a poem, published in a 1966 collection called Parasites of Heaven.
-After Collins recorded it in 1966, she was followed by Noel Harrison and then Cohen himself in 1967.
+In truth, Cohen was a poet and songwriter before he became famous for his recordings.
+Initially, “Suzanne” was a poem, published in a 1966 collection called Parasites of Heaven.
+After Collins recorded the song in 1966, and Noel Harrison in 1967, Cohen himself recorded the song: also in 1967.
 At that point, Cohen’s reputation was made and the rest would be musical history.

 The Beat scene was beautiful.
 It was live jazz and we were just dancing our hearts out for hours on end, happy on very little.
 I mean we were living, most of us, on a shoestring.
 Yet, there was always so much to go around, if you know what I mean.
 You know, there was so much energy and sharing and inspiration and pure moments and quality times together on very little or no money.